Nate Davis (quarterback): Duke City Gladiators

 Davis signed with the Duke City Gladiators of the Indoor Football League (IFL) for the 2020 season.
 However, the team's season was later cancelled due to the COVID-19 pandemic.
 He played for the Gladiators from 2021 to 2023.
 Davis was named the 2021 IFL Offensive Player of the Year after throwing for a league-record 79 touchdowns.

 San Diego Strike Force

-On April 18, 2023, Davis was traded from Duke City to the San Diego Strike Force in exchange for quarterbacks Demry Croft and Aaron Aiken and offensive lineman Jeremiah Caine.
+On April 18, 2023, Davis was traded from Duke City to the San Diego Strike Force in exchange for quarterbacks Demry Croft, Aaron Aiken, and offensive lineman Jeremiah Caine.